 Henrietta Vinton Davis was an American elocutionist, dramatist, and impersonator.
 She was also considered to be the physical, intellectual, and spiritual link between the abolitionist movement of the Frederick Douglass era and the African Redemption Movement of the Universal Negro Improvement Association and African Communities League (UNIA-ACL).

-In 1878 Davis became the first African-American woman employed by the Office of the Recorder of Deeds in Washington DC.
+In 1878 Davis became the first African American woman employed by the Office of the Recorder of Deeds in Washington, DC.
 Here she met Frederick Douglass who held the position of Recorder of Deeds from 1881 to 1886.
 Davis shared her theatrical interests and talents with Douglass and subsequently began her stage career at the age of twenty-two on April 25, 1883, when she was introduced by Douglass before an integrated theater audience.
-During the summer of 1883, Davis tour in Boston, Worcester, and New Bedford, Massachusetts; Providence and Newport, Rhode Island; Hartford and New Haven, Connecticut; and New York City and Albany, New York.
+During the summer of 1883, Davis toured in Boston, Worcester, and New Bedford, Massachusetts; Providence and Newport, Rhode Island; Hartford and New Haven, Connecticut; and New York City and Albany, New York.

 Davis’s performances consisted of a diverse spectrum of works from Paul Lawrence Dunbar’s Negro dialects to Shakespeare’s Romeo and Juliet and As You Like It, The Battle by Friedrich Schiller, and How Tom Sawyer Got His Fence Whitewashed by Mark Twain.
 Davis is considered the first African American to have performed Shakespearian plays since Ira Aldridge.
 In 1893 Davis began her own theatrical company in Chicago and began touring across the U.S., and on one occasion, she and her company traveled the Caribbean to perform.
 By 1900 Davis began collaborating with leading journalist and future member of the Universal Negro Improvement Association, John Edward Bruce.